Lordington & Racton Monument

 The Basics

-Dogs: Yes, but on close control due to deer and other livestock
+Dogs: Yes, but on close control through Stansted woodland due to deer and on leads through the farmland at Lordington

 Do you dare try this walk to the ‘most haunted’ location in West Sussex?
 Watch out for flying bricks, phantom tractors and apparitions appearing at windows!
-If you make it back in one piece, you will receive a far warmer welcome at the end of this walk from the tea-rooms and other attractions at Stansted Park.
+If you make it back in one piece, you will receive a far warmer welcome towards the end of this walk from the stately tea-room at Lordington Park.

 The Route